Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Cycle lengths of Automata

-If $n+1$ is a power of 2 then all the eigenvalues of $A_n$ and $T_n$ are zero by Theorem \ref{thm:powersof2}, so eventually all lights turn off and the cycle length is 1.
+If $n+1$ is a power of 2 then all the eigenvalues of $A_n$ and $T_n$ are zero by Theorem \ref{thm:lightsoutalways}, so eventually all sites become 0 and the cycle length is 1.

 Theorem \ref{thm:eig_lcm_equal} showed that the least common multiple of the orders of the eigenvalues in two and one dimensions are the same except for $n=2$ and 4, so $t$ is the same in both dimensions.

-In particular there \emph{are} nonzero eigenvalues in two dimensions if $n+1$ is not a power of 2 and is not equal to 3 or 5.\footnote{When $n+1=5$, there are also nonzero eigenvalues.} For any nonzero eigenvalue of $T$, the largest Jordan block of $T$ has the size $2^{a+1}$ (by theorem \ref{thm:T_jordan_block}), so $2^s=2^{a+1}$ by theorem \ref{thm:jb_period_1}, as in one dimension.
+To show that $2^s$ is the same in both dimensions, notice that there \emph{are} nonzero eigenvalues in two dimensions if $n+1$ is not a power of 2 and $n+1\neq3,5$.
+(In these cases, there are at least two distinct eigenvalues of $A_n$, so their sum is an example of a nonzero eigenvalue of $T_n$.)
+For any nonzero eigenvalue of $T$, the largest Jordan block of $T$ has the size $2^{a+1}$ (by Theorem \ref{thm:T_jordan_block}), so $2^s=2^{a+1}$ by Theorem \ref{thm:jb_period_1}, as in one dimension.
 So both $2^s$ and $t$ are the same in one and two dimensions.

 Now consider the edge cases $n = 2, 4$.
-When $n=2$, we have $CL(\Phi_2)=2$, $CL(\sigma_2)=1$.
-When $n=4$, $CL(\Phi_4)=6$, $CL(\sigma_4)=2$.
+When $n=2$, we have $CL[T_2]=2$, $CL[A_2]=1$.
+When $n=4$, $CL[T_4]=6$, $CL[A_4]=2$.
 This can be seen by watching the evolution of the automata (one has to check just initial conditions where one light is on, see Lemma \ref{lma:greenfunction}).
-The cycle lengths can also be found using the Jordan normal form, using identities for the cube roots and fifth roots of 1.
+The cycle lengths can also be found using the Jordan normal form, using identities for the cube roots and fifth roots of 1 to calculate the orders of the eigenvalues.
+Thus the cycle lengths of $\sigma_1$ and $\sigma_2$ are always the same except when $n=2$ or $4$. \end{proof}